RenDavidDimen/RenDavidDimen.github.io/README.md

-# ano-bayan
+# RenDavidDimen
-A Web App used to translate content(s) of images into taglog
+A personal website highlighting my skills and experiences.